qala-io/java-course/docs/programme/maven.md

 * Override a version of transitive dependency
 * Install and deploy multiple artifacts built from *single* maven module

-# Step 5 - Debugging

-* Create a unit test with `assertTrue(true)` statement.
-Put a breakpoint on this line.
-Find a way to debug the tests that are run by `maven-surefire-plugin` (hint: look for info about forks in Surefire).
-* Download the source code of any of the Maven plugins that you see in Effective POM.
-Use `mvnDebug` utility to debug that plugin.

-*Tip*: How does Remote Debugging work?
-This is a client-server interaction where server (JVM that's debugged) communicates with the client (IDE) sending the information like current line of code executed in every thread, variables, etc. Client (IDE) can ask the server to stop the execution of the program and receive some alternatives commands.
-Note, that if the binary that you debug is built not from the code that you look at - the lines of code won't match and the IDE won't stop at the places where you would expect but will stop at lines with JavaDocs for instance.
-So make sure your binary was built from the sources at hand.

-*Tip*: Often if we don't understand how things work instead of googling and guessing it's much (much!) easier to read the source code of the tool.
-If the code is not simple - debugging becomes a real life saver.
-Have it as a habit to work with the sources of the tools instead of googling - you'll have a much better grip on the technologies.

 # Puzzles